-The Wrong Choice: 43 percent of all Illinois workers and a shocking 80 percent of low-wage workers do not receive a single paid sick day.
-Imagine choosing between going to work sick, knowing you’ll make others sick, and risking your paycheck or even your job.
+The Wrong Choice: 42 percent of Chicago workers—that's over 461,000 people—do not receive a single paid sick day.
+Of low-wage workers, a shocking 80 percent do not have a single paid sick day.
+Imagine choosing between going to work sick, knowing you’ll make others sick, or risking your paycheck and even your job by staying home.

 Do you want your restaurant server to come to work sick?
 Your healthcare or childcare provider?
 Of course not!

 It’s good for workers and the economy!
 Surprised to know that employers who DO provide paid sick days to their staff actually SAVE money?
-In Illinois, employers would save an estimated $272 million annually in reduced turnover, increased productivity and employee contagion health costs.
+In Chicago, employers would save an estimated $116 million annually in reduced turnover, increased productivity and reduced employee contagion health costs.

-The Illinois Paid Leave Coalition is a member of Family Values@Work, a multi-state consortium of 17 state and local coalitions helping spur the growing movement for family-friendly workplace policies such as paid sick days and family leave insurance.
+WE is also spearheading The Illinois Paid Leave Coalition, a group of over 70 organizations fighting for earned sick time for all Illinois workers.
+The Illinois Paid Leave Coalition is a member of Family Values@Work, a multi-state consortium of 21 state and local coalitions helping spur the growing movement for family-friendly workplace policies.

-For more information on Women Employed’s paid sick days campaign or the Illinois Paid Leave Coalition, contact Melissa Josephs at mjosephs[at]womenemployed[dot]org or 312-782-3902 x234.
+For more information on Earned Sick Time Chicago or the Illinois Paid Leave Coalition, contact Melissa Josephs at mjosephs[at]womenemployed[dot]org or 312-782-3902 x234.

-Join the 78 percent of Illinois voters who support providing paid sick days!
+Join the 82 percent of Chicago voters who support providing paid sick days!

-- Allows employees to earn up to 7 paid sick days per year, accrued hourly for every 30 hours worked.
+- Full and part-time employees can earn up to five and nine sick days per year, based on employer size and accrued hourly for every 30 hours worked.

 Tell us about a time when paid sick days made all the difference or when you needed them and didn’t have them.
 If you are an employer who offers paid sick days, tell us why.
 Speak Out »